jeffpar/pcjs.v1/disks/pc/dos/microsoft/4.01/README.md

 Vital Statistics
 ---

-MS-DOS 4.01 was released in April, 1989.
+MS-DOS 4.01 was released in April 1989.
 The contents of the six 360Kb distribution diskettes are shown below.

-***DISK 1***
+### Directory of MS-DOS 4.01 (Disk 1)

 	 Volume in drive A is INST V401
 	 Volume Serial Number is 2A33-13E4